 (Perceived Self-efficacy)

 3a.
-Doers: What makes it difficult for you to store your grain in bags, off the ground and not touching the walls of the granary/building?
+Doers: What makes it difficult for you to store your grain in bags, off the ground and not touching the walls of the grain storage place?

 3b.
-Non-doers: What would make it difficult for you to store your grain in bags, off the ground and not touching the walls of the granary/building?
+Non-doers: What would make it difficult for you to store your grain in bags, off the ground and not touching the walls of the grain storage place?

 (Write all responses below.
 Probe with “What else?”)